William of Savoy: International Influence

 William of Savoy lobbied to have his niece Margaret of Provence marry Louis IX of France, as this would bring prestige and influence to his family.
 He and his brother Thomas accompanied her to her wedding and coronation, but William was not invited to the court in Paris and sent home by Blanche of Castile with a few gifts.

 William then labored to have Margaret's younger sister Eleanor marry Henry III of England.
 This succeeded and in 1236 he came with her to England.
 Henry made William the head of a council of advisors.
 Henry exchanged letters with Pope Gregory IX about how much he needed William in England.
 Granted the Honour of Richmond in August 1236.
-Henry then tried to have William selected as bishop of Winchester; the chapter resisted Henry on this.
+Henry then tried to have William selected as bishop of Winchester so that he could keep him as an adviser; the chapter resisted Henry on this.
 In 1237, William worked on behalf of his brother Thomas, Count of Flanders to convince Henry to release many Flemish merchants and restore better trade between England and Flanders.
 That same year, William was also a signing witness to a treaty between England and Scotland.

 When Frederick II, Holy Roman Emperor called together an army to invade Italy in 1238, Henry chose William to accompany his force of 100 knights from Gascony, so that he could lead them through his Savoy's Alpine passes.
 He joined the imperial army in Turin, and then went on to participate in the siege of Brescia.
 His prowess during this was widely noted.
 Philippe Mousket recorded that he led his troops on 23 August to drive off a force coming in from Piacenza to help Brescia.
 He and his troops took 90 knights and 300 infantry prisoner, while the foe took only 5 prisoners.

 In 1238 William secured election as Prince-Bishop of Liège.
 He died next year, in Italy (said to have been poisoned).